How Live Scribes Keep Emergency Departments Running

 Live scribes for emergency departments help by:

-• Handling the EMR burden during shifts.
+• Managing documentation during shifts.

-• Restoring focus on meaningful patient interaction.
+• Allowing physicians to focus on patient care.

 The Patient’s Perspective: More Attention, Better Outcomes

-• Patient satisfaction scores (HCAHPS).
+• Higher patient satisfaction scores (HCAHPS).

 A Day in the Life of an ER Scribe

-• Documenting trauma assessments.
+• Document trauma assessments.

-• Capturing procedure notes.
+• Capture procedure notes.

-• Logging lab results and medication orders.
+• Record lab results and medications.

-• Recording discharge summaries.
+• Prepare discharge summaries.

 Live Scribes for Emergency Departments in a Nutshell